Rosie @ Girl In Awe

-I have four full days in San Francisco, and I’m taking a day trip to Yosemite on one of those days, which gives me just three days to cram as much San Francisco in as possible.
+I have four full days in San Francisco, and I’m taking a day trip to Yosemite on one of those days, which gives me just three days to explore some of the top places to visit in San Francisco.

 See the Golden Gate Bridge & watch the sun set

 Let’s get the obvious one out the way here; when you think of San Francisco, you think of the Golden Gate Bridge in it’s imposing red glory.
 I’ve seen some absolutely stunning shots of the bridge around sunset and I’m desperate to come home with my own photo like the one above.
 I MUST DO IT!

 There’s a joke in my family that my Nan’s Labrador, Bert, looks a bit like a Sea Lion; it’s the shape of his snout and his whiskers; it’s very silly.
 I was scrolling through Pinterest one day when I saw that SF’s Pier 39 is home to over 1,000 sea lions.
 There’s not a chance I can go to San Francisco and not visit Bert’s Californian cousins.
 I’ve also told him that I’m going to bring him back a stuffed seal (as in a toy, not a taxidermy seal) to play with and he will never talk to me again if I’m not true to my word.
 (San Franciscans; tell me I can buy stuffed seals…please?)

 A few years ago, a friend gave me a tour of his university campus and amongst their mini-forest was a handful of redwoods.
 I remember him telling me that some of the largest can be seen in SF, and I’ve wanted to see them for myself ever since.